Observer Design for Networked Linear Systems with Fast and Slow Dynamics under Measurement Noise: Introduction

 Following an emulation-based approach, a Luenberger observer is first designed in continuous time while enhancing robustness against network-induced errors under the adopted uniformly globally exponentially stable (UGES) scheduling protocols \citep{dragan_stability}, with the resulting conditions expressed as linear matrix inequalities (LMI).
 This observer is then implemented over the network and the estimates on the maximum allowable transmission intervals (MATI) of slow and fast signals are provided, respectively.
 Under these conditions, the estimation error satisfies a global exponentially DISS-like property, in the sense of \cite{DISS}.
 In particular, ultimate bound on the estimation error is proportional to the magnitudes of measurement noise and the time derivative of the plant input.

 This work provides two main contributions.
 First, it introduces a systematic observer design framework for SPNCS with linear plants via LMI.
 In particular, the proposed observer explicitly incorporates key network-induced effects, including sampling and scheduling protocols.
 By doing so, it enables the derivation of observer gains that make the observer robust against network-induced errors and thereby maximize the MATI estimates for both slow- and fast-varying signals.
 This contribution provides a unified and computationally tractable method for observer synthesis in multi-time-scale NCS, where network constraints play a critical role.
 Second, the paper establishes a robustness analysis framework for observer design in SPNCS with linear plants subject to measurement noise and plant input.
-In particular, we establish a DISS-like property for the estimation error, showing that the ultimate bound scales with the magnitudes of the measurement noises, as they are sampled and transmitted, and with the time derivative of the control inputs.
-These results not only quantify the sensitivity of the closed-loop system to different types of disturbances but also demonstrate how robustness relates to the system parameters, the protocol and MATI estimates.
+Because noisy measurements are sampled and transmitted over the network, the communication process inherently attenuates high-frequency noise.
+Following the idea in \cite{scheres2024robustifying}, by analysing the received noise (i.e., the noise after it passes through the network), we remove the dependence of the ultimate bound on the time derivative of the measurement noise, leading to a more practical and implementable robustness guarantee.

 {\mathop{\mathrm{ess.sup}}\limits} {\mathop{\mathrm{sup}}\limits} \textbf{Notation:} Let $\mathbb{R}_{\geq 0} \coloneqq [0,\infty)$ and for any integer $n$, $\mathbb{Z}_{\geq n} \coloneqq \{n, n+1, \cdots \}$.
 For vectors $v_i\in \mathbb{R}^n$, $i\in \{1,2,\cdots, N\}$, we denote the vector $[v_1^\top \; v_2^\top \; \cdots \; v_N^\top]^\top$ by $(v_1, v_2, \cdots, v_N)$, and inner product by $\left< \cdot , \cdot \right>$.
 Given a vector $x\in \mathbb{R}^{n_x}$ and a non-empty closed set $\mathcal{A} \subseteq \mathbb{R}^{n_x}$, the distance from $x$ to $\mathcal{A}$ is denoted by $|x|_\mathcal{A} \coloneqq \min_{y\in \mathcal{A}}|x-y|$.
 Given a hybrid arc $u: \text{dom}(u) \rightarrow \mathcal{U}$ \cite{gosate12}, define $ \|u\|_{(t_1,j_1)} \coloneqq \max \Big\{ \esssup_{(t,j)\in \mathrm{dom}(u)\, \setminus \,\Gamma_u(u), \,(t,j) \preceq (t_1,j_1)} |u(t,j)|, $ $ \supNew_{(t,j)\in \Gamma_u(u), \ (t,j) \preceq (t_1,j_1)} |u(t,j)| \Big\} $ where $\Gamma_u(u)$ denotes the set of all $(t,j)\in \text{dom}(u)$ such that $(t, j+1) \in \text{dom}(u)$.
 For a real symmetric matrix $P$, we denote its maximum and minimum eigenvalues by $\lambda_{\text{max}}(P)$ and $\lambda_{\text{min}}(P)$ respectively.
 The logic AND operator is denoted by $\wedge$.